 (Offered as SWAG 208, BLST 345 [US], ENGL 276, and FAMS 379) Through a close reading of texts by African American authors, we will critically examine the characterization of female protagonists, with a specific focus on how writers negotiate literary forms alongside race, gender, sexuality, and class in their work.
 Coupled with our explication of poems, short stories, novels, and literary criticism, we will explore the stakes of adaptation in visual culture.
 Students will analyze the film and television adaptations of The Color Purple (1985), The Women of Brewster Place (1989), and Their Eyes Were Watching God (2005).
 Authors will include Toni Morrison, Zora Neale Hurston, Alice Walker, Gwendolyn Brooks, and Gloria Naylor.
 Expectations include three writing projects, a group presentation, and various in-class assignments.

 Limited to 18 students.
 Priority given to those students who attend the first day of the class.
 Open to first-year students with consent of the instructor.
 Spring semester.
-Professor Henderson.2020-21: Offered in Fall 2020, Spring 2021
+Professor Henderson.2022-23: Not offered

 (Offered as ENGL 277 and FAMS 333) In this course we will engage in a comprehensive approach to narrative video gaming–-play, interpretation, and design–to explore how video gaming helps us to conceptualize the boundaries between our experiences of the world and our representations thereof.
 We will ask how play and interactivity change how we think about the work of narrative.
 What would it mean to think about video games alongside texts focused on similar subjects but in different media?
 How, for instance, does Assassin’s Creed: Freedom’s Cry change how we understand C.L.R.
 James, Susan Buck-Morss, Isabel Allende, or others’ discussions of the Haitian Revolution?
 And how do video games help us to reconceptualize the limits of other media forms, particularly around questions of what it means to represent differences in race, gender, physical ability?
 Finally, how might we more self-consciously capitalize on gaming’s potential to transform the work of other fields, for instance education and community development?